 In fact this recipe is so easy, it is a fabulous recipe for letting small children help, or let older kids tackle independently.
 It is fairly fool proof.

-Place dollops of cookie dough on a greased baking sheet.
+Using a medium scoop place dollops of cookie dough on a greased baking sheet.
 This recipe makes roughly 24 cookies depending on the size of your cookies.
-If I'm being honest, I don't like wasting my time with smaller cookies.
+But if I'm being honest, I don't like wasting my time with smaller cookies.
 So I usually get 12 or 15 good sized cookies out of a batch.

 - 1 spice cake mix